The next 1,000 days: what to do while the rules of work are being rewritten

 The episode features Emad Mostaque, who co-founded Stability AI and has since written The Last Economy.
 His argument, compressed: AI is making human intellectual labour so cheap and abundant that the economic logic underpinning how we work, earn money, and find meaning is going to come apart.
 He thinks the window for meaningful response is roughly one thousand days.

 I'm not going to tell you whether his timeline is right, because I don't know.
 Neither does he.
-But the underlying argument is harder to dismiss than the usual future-of-work-and-AI content.
+The underlying argument, though, is harder to dismiss than the usual future-of-work-and-AI content.
 One idea stayed with me enough that I want to work through what it means.

 Work has always been doing five jobs at once